gilecheverria/MegaShooter/README.md

 - [x] Boss scene
 - [ ] Add another state for the Boss when HP is less than 25.
 Make it faster.
 - [x] Add visual changes to identify Boss state
+- [ ] Add a behaviour to signify when the Boss is changing state
-- [ ] Add more patterns to boss attacks
+- [ ] Add more patterns to Boss attacks
+- [ ] Add more particles to Boss explosion
 - [ ] Add victory screen
 - [ ] Add a checkpoint to finishing the first stage
 - [ ] Use ScriptableObjects to preserve the player state between scenes
+- [ ] Centralize player data on the Scriptable Object (level, lives, etc.)
-- [ ] Integrate boss into the first stage
+- [ ] Integrate Boss into the first stage
 - [ ] Design a clear structure for the first stage
 - [ ] Add more complex enemies during the stage (Some which shoot back)
 - [ ] Add another stage